JaneliaSciComp/JaneliaDataStandards/Definitions.md

 Related terms: "downsampling", "resolution"

 ### "resolution"
-the physical (often spatial) sampling rate of an image.
+The physical (often spatial) sampling rate of an image.

 A high resolution image will comprise of more samples for the same field of view compared to a low resolution image.